 Is a casket needed for cremation?

 No, a casket is not required for cremation.
-All that is required by state law is a rigid container which is cremated with the body.
+All that is required is a cardboard container.

 Is embalming required prior to cremation?